Hall County Planning Commission

 Where: Hall County Government Center, 2875 Browns Bridge Road, Gainesville

-The planning board’s recommendation will be forwarded to the Hall County Board of Commissioners for final action set for Nov.
-10.
+The Hall Planning Commission's recommendation will be forwarded to the Hall Board of Commissioners for final action at a public hearing set for Sept.
+22.